Hieronymus Wolf

-Hieronymus Wolf (13 August 1516 – 8 October 1580) was a sixteenth-century German historian and humanist, most famous for introducing a system of Roman historiography that eventually became the standard in works of medieval Byzantine history.
+Hieronymus Wolf (13 August 1516 – 8 October 1580) was a German historian and humanist, most famous for introducing a system of Roman historiography that eventually became the standard in works of medieval Byzantine history.

 Life

 Born at Oettingen in Bayern, Germany, he was one of nine children.
 His father, allegedly of noble origin, was an office clerk and much impoverished.
 Hieronymus himself for years worked as a scribe, although he was formally educated as an attorney.
 He studied, on and off, in Wittenberg and was very impressed with Melanchthon and directly exposed to Lutheran teaching.
 Allegedly, he saved money out of his meager income to purchase a Latin-Greek dictionary and taught himself Greek.
 Upon acquiring some mastery of Greek, he plunged into translation in German of the speeches of Demosthenes.
 His translation was published in 1549 by well-known publishing house Oporinus, which made his name known to the Fugger family in Augsburg.
 Wolf got a position as a secretary and librarian of Fugger Library in 1551.

 A student of Philipp Melanchthon and Joachim Camerarius, he managed to secure the position of secretary and librarian in the newly established public library of Augsburg in 1537, where he was given the chance to study and translate numerous ancient and medieval Greek authors, making them accessible to German academics.
 He made his reputation as a scholar of Isocrates and first published an edition of him at Paris in 1551.
 The library became famous for its contents and in particular for 100 Greek manuscripts that were transferred from Venice.
 Later on, under the scholarly direction of Hieronymus Wolf and others, the library became a research center of both respect and quality throughout Europe.

 Six years later, Wolf was appointed first rector of Gelehrtenschule in the building of St Anne Carmelite cloister, subsequently known as St Anne Gymnasium.
 The Protestant College was established there to counterbalance the Jesuit college created more or less at the same time.

 Hieronymus Wolf was, however, a sick man throughout his life.
 He never married.
 Intellectually brilliant and very renowned as a teacher, he was also very egocentric and secluded.
 As a result, the outstanding faculty he brought to St Anne was often left to fend for themselves and ran the school independently.
 He died aged 64.
 His initiative led to the hiring of two outstanding faculty: Georg Henisch and Simon Fabricius.
 They added a Protestant College to the Gymnasium in the early 1580s.
 The initiative to establish an institution of learning open to adults was an ethos of Protestant teaching.
 Soon, the college ran into difficulties due to the rapidly emerging Counter-Reformation.